Years 5 & 6 IMP Bands in Schools

 Participation in the IMP school band program is a two-year commitment, and the only point of entry is the beginning of Year 5.
 Students are expected to remain in the band for the full two years.
 Families are asked to consider this commitment carefully before accepting or declining an offer of place.
 Once the Year 5 program has begun, students cannot be ‘recruited’ to join the program to replace students who have left.

-Students who move between ACT public schools and who are members of the IMP band class at their original school are able to move directly into the IMP band program in their new school.
+Students who move between ACT public schools and who are members of the IMP band program at their original school are able to move directly into the IMP band program in their new school.
 Quality music instruction will be provided for such students at any school, regardless of whether the child plays a woodwind, brass or percussion instrument.

 Students who come to the ACT from interstate or overseas midway through Year 5 or 6, after band selection has already taken place, and have significant skills and experience playing a concert band instrument may also be offered a place in the IMP band program at their new school.
 This is considered on a case by-case basis following thorough consultation with the IMP teacher at the new school.